 - If you selected a domain hosted with us when you requested your renewal, we automatically install your certificate.

 - If you provided a CSR (certificate signing request), check your email from us for further information about installing the renewed certificate on your server.
 You must download and install both certificate files.
-See Installing an SSL: Server Instructions for installation instructions.
+See Install SSL Certificates for installation instructions.